abhishekraj007/udacity-frontend/README.md

 <h2>Note </h2>
-All the content and design is the property of Udacity.
-I don't claim to hold any of the content.
-I have used the content just for placeholder and design as an inspiration to practice my front-end development skill.
+ALL of the contents and design used during practice session is the property of udacity.
+I don't claim to hold any of the contents/resources.
+I have used the contents just for the placeholder and design as an inspiration to practice my front-end development skill.